Take a Look. No, Really, Take a Deep Look!

 Neil Berkowitz

 Everything we see is a made thing.
 Those pixels.
 That two foot long receipt for your three items at the drugstore.
 The items themselves.
 The drugstore.
 The corporation that owns the drugstore.
-That landscape, so sublime, and wild, and exquisitely natural, is a made thing even if it has, miraculously, escaped the direct touch of human hands.
-When we see it in person we are viewing something that has been shaped by our actions, by our inactions, by the tales we have told around communal fires or turned into song or cave painting or book, by how we surrounded it or cut it off from or fouled what it relies on.
-And when see it any other way it is a triply made thing, once by forces we shaped and once in its representation.
+That landscape, so sublime, and wild, and exquisitely natural, even if it miraculously has never been touched by any human hands, is a made thing.
+When we see it in person we are viewing something that has been shaped by our actions, by our inactions, by the tales we have told around communal fires or turned into song or cave painting or book, by how we surrounded it or cut it off or fouled what it relies on.
+And when we see it any other way it is a triply made thing, once by forces we shaped and once in its representation.

-But this site isn’t political.
+But this series of columns isn’t political.
 It hopes to be about seeing the world.
 It wants to encourage and cultivate a personal choice (actually as many personal choices as possible) to practice a more intentional observation of what is around us.
 And the starting point for that is art.
 Any art.
 But visual art is a particularly capable defense against self censorship.
-If we allow it to art can alert us to what we edit out of our view or ignore, what we leave blurry or obscured or just plain avoid altogether—and to what our cultures’ thought structures camouflage.
-Better yet, it can not only alert us but can help us form skills that we can apply to anything in our frame of vision.
+If we choose it can alert us to what we edit out of our view or ignore, what we leave blurry or obscured or just plain avoid altogether—and to what our cultures’ thought structures camouflage.

 So The Intentional Observer will be a place to discuss all of this.
-How can understanding the made nature of things help us to see more deeply and respond with new insight into what we now reveal?
-Can the making and the viewing of art bring us closer to knowing and improving our daily worlds?
+How can understanding the made nature of things help us to see more deeply and respond we new insight into what we now reveal?
+Can the making and the viewing of art bring us closing to knowing and improving our daily worlds?

 I welcome you in joining me in these dialogs and experiments.